 Gender: Male and Female

-Precise Interests: who like #Affiliate marketing, #Chamber of commerce, #Digital marketing, #Email marketing, #Internet marketing, #Mashable, #ReadWriteWeb, #Search engine marketing, #Search engine optimization, #Small business, #Small Business Administration, #Social media marketing, #Social media optimization, #Social media strategist, #TechCrunch, business on facebook, denver business journal, facebook ads, facebook advertising, facebook business development, facebook for business, facebook for local business, facebook marketing, facebook marketing solutions, mashable, mashable business, mashable social media, mashable tech, small business or small business owner
+Precise Interests: who like #Affiliate marketing, #Chamber of commerce, #Digital marketing, #Email marketing, #Internet marketing, #Mashable, #ReadWriteWeb, #Search engine marketing, #Search engine How you optimize impacts who sees your Facebook ad.
+Facebook will show your ad to people most likely to perform your desired action., #Small business, #Small Business Administration, #Social media marketing, #Social media optimization, #Social media strategist, #TechCrunch, business on facebook, denver business journal, facebook ads, facebook advertising, facebook business development, facebook for business, facebook for local business, facebook marketing, facebook marketing solutions, mashable, mashable business, mashable social media, mashable tech, small business or small business owner

 Broad Categories: None